 Pandemic Unemployment Assistance (PUA) program

-The PUA program covers up to 39 weeks of benefits for any eligible individuals and is retroactive for weeks of unemployment, partial employment, or inability to work due to COVID-19 reasons starting on or after January 27, 2020.
+The PUA program covered up to 39 weeks of benefits for any eligible individuals and was retroactive for weeks of unemployment, partial employment, or inability to work due to COVID-19 reasons starting on or after January 27, 2020.

-Additionally, the Pandemic Emergency Unemployment Compensation (PEUC) program allows those who have exhausted benefits under regular unemployment compensation or other programs to receive up to 13 weeks of additional benefits.
+Additionally, the Pandemic Emergency Unemployment Compensation (PEUC) program allowed those who exhausted benefits under regular unemployment compensation or other programs to receive up to 13 weeks of additional benefits.

 Paycheck Protection Program (PPP)

-The Paycheck Protection Program (PPP) is part of the CARES Act and consists of approximately $350 billion in government-backed loans to help self-employed and small businesses pay for eight weeks of payroll costs.
+The Paycheck Protection Program (PPP) under the CARES Act consisted of approximately $350 billion in government-backed loans to help self-employed and small businesses pay for eight weeks of payroll costs.

 If you are self-employed you may be wondering, how are payroll costs calculated under PPP?
 Your payroll costs will be based on your income, commission, and net earnings up to $100,000.